-One key initiative created by the CFI is its online magazine, InnovationCanada.ca, which showcases excellence in Canadian research.
+One key initiative created by the CFI is its website, innovation.ca, which showcases excellence in Canadian research.
 With hundreds of thousands of annual visits from all sectors of the population, both in Canada and abroad, it is also used by media as a source for cutting-edge science information and story ideas.
 Institutions can reach this audience directly by submitting compelling success stories or story ideas to the CFI.
-For more information and contacts, visit http://www.innovation.ca/en/Researchinaction.
+For more information and contacts, visit www.innovation.ca/en/ResearchinAction.

 The CFI views its ongoing partnership with communications staff at institutions as critical to conveying the benefits and impacts of research to Canadians.
-Whether institutions wish to collaborate on InnovationCanada.ca or have their own creative research communications idea, the CFI welcomes opportunities to help support, plan and execute activities.
+Whether institutions wish to collaborate with the CFI or have their own creative research communications idea, the CFI welcomes opportunities to help support, plan and execute activities.